Buddhism in France: Tibetan Buddhist communities

-Kalu Rinpoche, also a highly esteemed lama, visited France in 1971, 1972 and 1974 and in 1976 led the first traditional three-year retreat for westerners in France.
-In the Kagyu lineage such retreats confer the title "lama" on those who complete them.
-It is estimated that sixty percent of the centers and monasteries in France are affiliated with the Kagyu school.
-1982 the Dalai Lama visited France.
+Kalu Rinpoche visited France in 1971, 1972 and 1974 and in 1976 led the first traditional three-year retreat for Westerners.
+An estimated sixty percent of the centers and monasteries in France are affiliated with the Kagyu school.
+The Dalai Lama visited France in 1982.

-There are about twenty retreat centres representing all the different schools as well as many town-based centres which are under the direction of great Tibetan Buddhist masters.
+There are about twenty retreat centres representing all the different schools, as well as many town-based dharma centres under the direction of Tibetan Buddhist teachers.
 Dhagpo Kundreul Ling in Auvergne is said to be the biggest Buddhist monastery outside Asia.

-Monasticism has traditionally been the bedrock of Tibetan Buddhism, but there were only a few dozen ordained French monks and nuns until the mid-1990s.
-However, there are now at least 300, most of whom were trained at the two monasteries in Auvergne.
+Until the mid-1990s, there were only a few dozen ordained French monks and nuns.
+There are now at least 300, most of them trained at one the two monasteries in Auvergne.

-The most famous French monk in the Tibetan Buddhist tradition is Matthieu Ricard, a longtime student of Dilgo Khyenste Rinpoche who is the son of famous philosopher Jean-Francois Revel.
-He has published books on Buddhism which have contributed to interest in Buddhism and French Buddhists among the intelligentsia.
+A prominent French monk in the Tibetan Buddhist tradition is Matthieu Ricard, a longtime student of Dilgo Khyenste Rinpoche.
+The son of philosopher Jean-Francois Revel, Ricard has published books on Buddhism.